fmezas/game-engine/README.md

 # Game Engine

-Game Engine is a clojure implementation of the engine described in [Killer Game Programming in Java](http://fivedots.coe.psu.ac.th/~ad/jg/).
+Game Engine is a clojure port of the animation engine described in [Killer Game Programming in Java](http://fivedots.coe.psu.ac.th/~ad/jg/) (many thanks to [Andrew Davison](http://fivedots.coe.psu.ac.th/~ad/index.html), the author of the book, for authorizing the sharing of this code).

 ## Use